GauravBarakoti/vue.js-applicaition-dockerise/README.md

 1. Create a service with your desired configuration.
 2. Select the Load Balancer you created and set up the Target Group.

-3. Create the service.
+Now, go to the ECS Clusters and Create the service with the desired configuration.

-However, you might encounter a `404 error` when trying to reload a page within your SPA.
+However, you might encounter a `404 error` when you hit with the DNS of Load Balancer like /about or /anything and trying to reload the page.
 This happens because single-page applications do not have server-side rendering.
 To resolve this, you can use a location block in the NGINX configuration file.
 Here's the configuration:

 ```nginx
 server {